XvisionAS/FieldTwin-Integration-Demo/README.md

 `token` is a *JWT* and contain information about the user and user rights.
 You can parse it with any *JWT* library.
 The public key to validate this JWT can be found at `https://backend.[name-of-instance].fieldap.com/token/publicKey`.

-FieldAP API can be accessed using `https://backend.[name-of-instance].fieldap.com` so for `https://app.fieldap.com` the API access is `https://backend.app.fieldap.com`.
-Link: [FieldAP API Online Documentation](https://apidocs.fieldap.com).
+FieldAP API can be accessed using `https://backend.[name-of-instance].fieldap.com` so for `https://app.fieldtwin.com` the API access is `https://backend.app.fieldtwin.com`.
+Link: [FieldTwin API Online Documentation](https://api.fieldtwin.com).

 For example, using `NodeJS + ExpressJS`: